bbc/morty-docs/README.md

 [
   {
     relativePath: 'path/to/file',
-    raw: <string> | <Buffer> // generated HTML **or** passed through input when not markdown },
+    raw: <string> | <Buffer>
+  },
   ...
 ]
 ```

+where value for raw is either generated HTML **or** input that was passed
+through because it is not markdown e.g. images

 ## Known issues

-We are currently unaware of any issues with morty-docs - if you find an issue please raise it using our Contribution Guide.
+We are currently unaware of any issues with morty-docs - if you find an issue
+please raise it using our Contribution Guide.

 ## Why Call it Morty Docs?

-Morty Docs originated from an internal project specifically created to publish our Post Mortem documents which we were writting in Markdown storing in GitHub.
+Morty Docs originated from an internal project specifically created to publish
+our Post Mortem documents which we were writting in Markdown storing in GitHub.
 This project was called PostMortemer.
-We then realised this would be useful for _any_ Markdown documents!
+We then realised this would be useful for
+_any_ Markdown documents!
 So we made it more generic and called it Morty Docs!

 ## Contributing